MA in International Relations

 Webster University's graduate program in international relations equips you with the skills to handle that complexity.
 As an International Relations student, you'll acquire the knowledge and skills to prepare for or enhance your career in commerce, law, journalism, business, education, public affairs, or government.

 Coursework provides exposure to the key subfields of the discipline and relevant issues such as globalization, human rights, humanitarian action, and economic development.
 The program is ideal for students seeking work with a governmental agency, an intergovernmental organization, a nongovernmental organization, or a multinational corporation.
-This program is also recommended to students planning to pursue a Ph.D., or an academic career at another institution.
+This program is also recommended for students planning to pursue a Ph.D., or an academic career at another institution.

 Points of Distinction

-- Faculty and students from the USA, Europe and Africa bring wide-ranging points of view into the classroom that enhance the international learning environment.
+- Faculty and students from the USA, Europe, and Africa bring wide-ranging points of view into the classroom that enhance the international learning environment.